Skip to main content

 Bottom Line

-In an Oregon e-bike claim, Class 1, 2, or 3 status can matter as evidence, but it usually does not decide liability by itself.
+In an Oregon e-bike accident claim, Class 1, 2, or 3 status can matter as evidence, but it usually does not decide liability by itself.

 The stronger legal questions are usually whether the bike fit Oregon’s statutory e-bike definition, whether the rider and driver followed the rules that applied in that location, what caused the impact, and how Oregon comparative fault applies.